 We can divide the DOMs into subset of hardware differences: the HQE DOMs with the new toroids, the Standard QE DOMs with the new toroids, and the Standard QE DOMs with the old toroids.
 The mean value and standard error of the IC86.AVG fit parameters, excluding Exp1, for the subset of hardware differences are listed in Table 1.
-The average residual for all DOMs from 0 to 1 PE is shown in Fig. 4.
+The residual, averaged over all DOMs, from 0 to 1 PE is shown in Fig. 4.